A Simple Investigation: Production

 Guest star Dey Young previously appeared in the Star Trek: The Next Generation episode "The Masterpiece Society" and would later appear in the Star Trek: Enterprise episode "Two Days and Two Nights".
 John Durbin previously appeared in the Star Trek: The Next Generation episode "Chain of Command" as the Cardassian Gul Lemec.

-Auberjonois, enjoyed working with Director John Kretchmer and appreciated that the scenes were relatively long for an hour of episodic television.
-He praised his co-star saying "Dey Young was terrific" and told his wife that he had a crush on Young.
+Auberjonois enjoyed working with Director John Kretchmer and appreciated that the scenes were relatively long for an hour of episodic television.
+He praised his co-star saying that "Dey Young was terrific" and told his wife that he had a crush on Young.
 The script described the love scene as Odo morphing around Arissa and her becoming a shimmering figure, but the scene was never realized.
-Not because the effect would have been too expensive but because executive producer Ira Stephen Behr said "no one could convince me it was going to look as beautiful as I imagined" and he did not want to risk it looking awful.
+Not because the effect would have been too expensive, but because executive producer Ira Stephen Behr said that "no one could convince me it was going to look as beautiful as I imagined" and he did not want to risk it looking awful.

 Reception

-Tor.com gave it 5 out of 10.
+Tor.com gave it five out of ten.
 Zack Handlen of The A.V.
-Club found the romantic premise of the story compelling but said it was "hamstrung by a tepid guest star and a story that understands its clichés without embracing them enough to transcend them."
-He thought the episode would have worked better in earlier seasons but that it lacked "the larger implications or complexity we've come to expect."
+Club found the romantic premise of the story compelling, but said it was "hamstrung by a tepid guest star and a story that understands its clichés without embracing them enough to transcend them."
+He thought that the episode would have worked better in earlier seasons, but that it lacked "the larger implications or complexity we've come to expect."
 Cinefantastique magazine rated it 2.5 out of 5, and wrote: "Odo finally meets someone who can recognize the needy, caring person under his gruff exterior.
 This episodic television, and of course Odo doesn't get to keep this relationship but the experience has changed him."